phalcon/cphalcon/tests/README.md

 cp -v ./tests/_ci/nanobox/boxfile.7.2.yml ./boxfile.yml
 ```

-You cal also create a 7.3 environment by copying the relevant file.
+You can also create a 7.3 environment by copying the relevant file.

 Run
 ```bash